Trinity County Juvenile Hall

 You can support your loved ones at Trinity Co Juvenile Hall on InmateAid, if you have any immediate questions contact the facility directly at 530-623-1204.

-The Trinity County Juvenile Hall is a medium to low-security detention center located at 333 Tom Bell Rd Weaverville, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Trinity County Juvenile Hall is a medium to low-security detention center located at 333 Tom Bell Rd Weaverville, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 The Juvenile Hall is a co-ed special purpose (96-hour maximum hold) facility with a rated capacity of twenty-eight; twelve double occupancy rooms and one four-person dormitory in a podular design.
 The facility is adjacent to Lonnie Pool Field a public airfield also known as the Weaverville Airport.
 This general aviation airport covers 65 acres and has one runway.